MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

    A command details page appears.

-1. In the Command details page, select the **Search** as the type of command and update the following:
+1. In the Command details page, select **Search** as the type of command and update the following:
    * Command ID
    * Command title
    * Command description